FDA reverses course on telework after layoffs and resignations threaten basic operations

 An internal email obtained by The Associated Press states that FDA leadership are “allowing review staff and supervisors to resume telework” at least two days a week.
 The policy shift was confirmed by three FDA staffers who spoke to the AP on the condition of anonymity to discuss internal agency matters.

 The message was sent Tuesday to some of FDA’s hundreds of drug reviewers.
-Staffers said a similar policy was communicated to reviewers who handle vaccines, biotech drugs and medical devices, although not necessarily in writing.
+Staffers said a similar policy was communicated to reviewers who handle vaccines, biotech drugs, medical devices and tobacco products although not necessarily in writing.

+A spokeswoman for Health Secretary Robert F. Kennedy Jr. said the administration is returning to "pre-COVID telework arrangements for reviewers, whose read and write work output is tracked in 15-minute increments to ensure productivity and accountability."

+While many agencies switched to telework during the pandemic, the FDA began embracing the practice a decade earlier.
+The flexibility was seen as a competitive perk for recruiting employees who can often earn more working in industry.

 Last week's cuts included entire offices focusing on FDA policy and regulations, most of the agency's communication staff and teams that support food inspectors and investigators.
 Senior officials overseeing tobacco, new drugs, vaccines and other products have also been dismissed or forced to resign.
-Staffers have described lower level employees as "pouring" out of the agency.
+Staffers have described rank-and-file employees "pouring" out of the agency.

 Former FDA Commissioner Dr. David Kessler called the cuts "devastating, haphazard, thoughtless and chaotic" during a House hearing on Wednesday.

-When Health Secretary Robert F. Kennedy Jr. announced plans to eliminate 10,000 staffers across the federal health workforce, he noted out that FDA medical reviewers and safety inspectors wouldn't be impacted.
-HHS did not immediately respond to a request for comment Wednesday evening.
+When Kennedy announced plans to eliminate 10,000 staffers across the federal health workforce, he noted out that FDA medical reviewers and safety inspectors wouldn't be impacted.

 In February, HHS was forced to recall some probationary employees who were fired, including hundreds of medical reviewers at FDA, who are largely funded by industry fees, not federal dollars.